 Paul Potato utilizes 6-sided storage units that are formed such that the edges are revealed when one is stashed over the other.
 This style makes sure each planter is subjected to some volume of sunlight, enabling the plants to grow regardless of the strange tower arrangement correctly.
 Apart from taking advantage of restricted space, the maker boasts the tower is also far better than typical potato gardens, letting you grow around ten times the volume of potatoes using the equal quantity of seedlings.

 To make use of the tower, begin by stuffing each layer with soil, putting fertilizer, and placing a seedling in each one of the three corners.
 After that, you pile the plant containers in a tower arrangement, making certain to put each one such that the side of the bottom planter is visible.
 After that, you keep it that way like a typical garden, putting water and compost when needed.
 When the plants turn brownish, this means that it’s harvest time, so that you can now disassemble the tower and begin digging up the potatoes that have emerged underneath the dirt.

 Paul Potato is available in two variants: polypropylene and galvanized steel, therefore they should both endure prolonged exposure to the variables.
-Each planter, incidentally, features perforations at the base , so water can move out and create room for air to get into the soil, while the stashed style with the few revealed corners should make it improbable to be ravaged by small rats like voles, that could be a very common condition for standard potato gardens.
+Each planter, incidentally, features perforations at the base.
+The water can move out and create room for air to get into the soil, while the stashed style with the few revealed corners should make it improbable to be ravaged by small rats like voles, which could be a good condition for standard potato gardens.